 When thinking about Florence, Ponte Vecchio is certainly one of the first attractions that comes to mind, isn’t it?

-The picturesque “old bridge” has gone hand in hand with the Florentine people and the development of the city across the centuries, meaning there are countless stories to tell and it’s sometimes difficult to keep track of them all.
+The picturesque “old bridge” has gone hand in hand with the Florentine people and the development of the city across the centuries.
+It means that there are countless stories to tell and it’s sometimes difficult to keep track of them all.
 Let’s discover some fun facts about Ponte Vecchio you might not yet know!

 First things first, the actual structure we admire today was built in 1345.
 The innovative three-arch structure with buildings standing along the sides replaced the older bridges that were systematically destroyed by the recurring floods of the Arno river (the most recent collapse happened in 1333).
 In case you’re wondering, according to Giorgio Vasari, Ponte Vecchio was designed by Taddeo Gaddi, while other sources credit Neri di Fioravanti.